 Skip to main content

-The practice hours requirement
+Counting practice hours

-You can count practice hours if:
+You can supplement practice hours completed through employment with:

 • Professional development activities, such as structured education (e.g., a workshop, course, or program of study) undertaken as part of your RN practice